 Sounds simple enough, right?
 Now, you may ask, what can I do with the radius search data results?
 Good question.
 There are many applications for your burgeoning location awareness program.
 Radius search data results are commonly used for sales planning, event planning, marketing campaigns, business expansions, and competitive analysis.

-- A sales person conducts a radius search query to identify customers she may want to visit or notify during a sales trip.
+- A sales person conducts a radius search query to identify customers she may want to visit or contact during a sales trip.

 - A marketing manager and event planner uses radius query results to target email or mail campaigns to customers and prospects based on geographic location.